-In 2011, the Company executed a lease (the "Lease") with Brandywine Operating Partnership, L.P.
-(Brandywine), a Delaware limited partnership, for a 10,870 square foot premises located in Lawrenceville, New Jersey and relocated its offices to Lawrenceville, New Jersey from Columbia, Maryland.
+In 2011, the Company executed a lease (the "Lease") with Brandywine Operating Partnership, L.P. ("Brandywine"), a Delaware limited partnership, for a 10,870 square foot premises located in Lawrenceville, New Jersey and relocated its offices to Lawrenceville, New Jersey from Columbia, Maryland.
 The Lease had an initial term of 66 months.
-In late 2015, Lenox Drive Office Park LLC purchased the real estate and office building and assumed the Lease.
-This Lease was set to expire on April 30, 2017.
-In April 2017, the Company and the landlord amended the Lease effective May 1, 2017.
-The 1st Lease Amendment extended the term of the agreement for an additional 64 months, reduced the premises to 7,565 square feet, reduced the monthly rent and provided four months free rent.
-The monthly rent ranged from approximately \$18,900 in the first year to approximately \$20,500 in the final year of the 1st Lease Amendment to increase the size of the premises by 2,285 square feet to 9,850 square feet and also extended the lease term by one year to September 1, 2023.
+In late 2015, Lenox Drive Office Park LLC assumed the Lease and effective January 9, 2019, the Company amended the current terms of the 1st Lease Amendment to increase the size of the premises by 2,285 square feet to 9,850 square feet and also extended the lease term by one year to September 1, 2023.
 The monthly rent ranges from approximately \$25,035 in the first year to approximately \$27,088 in the final year of the 2nd Lease Amendment.
+In January 2023, the Company renewed Huntsville for a 60-month lease agreement for 11,420 square feet with rent payments of approximately \$28,550 to \$30,903.